Guntzel00/EloGroup_Case_2022/README.md

-# EloGroup_Case_2022
+# Ignite_Course_ReactJS
-Repo used for a challenge during a hiring process for the EloGroup Company.
+Repo used for the ReacJS bootcamp from Rocketseat 🚀